Don’t underestimate the power of prayer

 On the inside of my favorite Bible, I have taped a half-sheet of paper with Mark Clifton’s six imperatives for replanting a church from his book, Reclaiming Glory.
-The first of those imperatives is “Pray Without Ceasing,” which comes directly from 1 Thessalonians 5:17.
+The first of those imperatives is “Pray without ceasing,” which comes directly from 1 Thessalonians 5:17.

 You and I are completely powerless to replant anything on our own.
-I’m definitely not that great a pastor, and I’m willing to go out on a limb and say that you aren’t either.
+I’m definitely not that great a pastor, and I’m willing to go out on a limb and say you aren’t either.

 In Colossians 1, Paul makes clear that Jesus Christ is the head of the church.
 As the head, He alone has the power to bring back to life a church that is on the brink of death.
 The good news is, of course, that He loves to bring things, which were once dead, back to life.